-Research and Development and Capitalized Software Costs Software development costs are accounted for in accordance with FASB ASC 985-20, Software Costs of Software to Be Sold, Leased, or Marketed.
-Capitalization of software development costs for products to be sold to third parties begins upon the establishment of technological feasibility and ceases when the product is available for general release.
 The establishment of technological feasibility and the ongoing assessment of recoverability of capitalized software development costs require considerable judgment by management concerning certain external factors including, but not limited to, the date technological feasibility is reached, anticipated future gross revenue, estimated economic life and changes in software and hardware technologies.
 The Company capitalizes development costs incurred during the period between the establishment of technological feasibility and the release of the final product to customers if such costs are material.
-During fiscal years 2009 and 2008, \$536,000 and \$812,000, respectively of these costs were expensed as incurred.
-No software development costs were capitalized during either fiscal year 2009 or 2008.
+During fiscal years 2010 and 2009, \$595,000 and \$536,000, respectively of these costs were expensed as incurred.
+No software development costs were capitalized during either fiscal year 2010 or 2009.

-Goodwill The Company accounts for goodwill in accordance with the provisions of ASC 350, Intangibles-Goodwill and Other.
+Goodwill The Company accounts for goodwill in accordance with the provisions of ASC 350, "Intangibles-Goodwill and Other.
 Goodwill represents the excess of purchase price over the fair value of net assets acquired in business combinations accounted for as purchases.
 The Company evaluates goodwill for impairment on an annual basis on the last day of the first fiscal month of the fourth fiscal quarter and whenever events or circumstances indicate that these assets may be impaired.
-The annual impairment test for fiscal year 2009 was performed as of October 31, 2009.
+The annual impairment test for fiscal year 2010 was performed as of October 30, 2010.
 The Company determines impairment by comparing the net assets of each reporting unit to its respective fair value.
 In the event a reporting unit s carrying value exceeds its fair value, an indication exists that the reporting unit goodwill may be impaired.
-In this situation, the Company must determine the implied fair value of goodwill by assigning the reporting unit s fair value to each asset and liabilities is the implied fair value of goodwill.
+In this situation, the Company must determine the implied fair value of goodwill by assigning the reporting unit s fair value to each asset and liability of the reporting unit.
+The excess of the fair value of the reporting unit over the amounts assigned to its assets and liabilities is the implied fair value of goodwill.
 An impairment loss is measured by the difference between the goodwill carrying value and the implied fair value.

 Fair value of the Company s reporting units is determined using the income approach.
 The income approach uses a reporting unit s projection of estimated cash flows discounted using a weighted-average cost of capital analysis that reflects current market conditions.
-The Company also considered the market approach to valuing its reporting units, however due to the lack of comparable industry publicly available transaction data, it typically concludes a market approach did not adequately reflect its specific reporting unit operations.
-While the market approach is typically not expressly utilized, the Company did compare the results of its overall enterprise valuation to its market capitalization.
+The Company also considered the market approach to valuing its reporting units.
+However due to the lack of comparable industry publicly available transaction data, the Company typically concludes a market approach does not adequately reflect its specific reporting unit operations.
+While we typically rely on the income approach, we also utilize the market approach to validate the results of our discounted cash flow analysis.
 Significant management judgments related to the income approach include:

 Anticipated future cash flows and terminal value for each reporting unit The income approach to determining fair value relies on the timing and estimates of future cash flows, including an estimate of terminal value.
-The projections use management s estimates of economic and market conditions over the projected period including growth rates in revenues and estimates of expected changes in operating margins.
+The projections use management s estimates of economic and market conditions over the projected period including growth rates in revenues and estimates of expected changes in operating margins, tax rates, depreciation, amortization, capital expenditures and working capital.
 Projections of future cash flows are subject to change as actual results are achieved that differ from those anticipated.
 Because management frequently updates its projections, it would expect to identify on a timely basis any significant differences between actual results and recent estimates.
 The Company is not expecting actual results to vary significantly from estimates.